Iosat Side Effects

 Generic name: potassium iodide

 Note: This document contains side effect information about potassium iodide.
-Some of the dosage forms listed on this page may not apply to the brand name Iosat.
+Some dosage forms listed on this page may not apply to the brand name Iosat.

 Along with its needed effects, potassium iodide (the active ingredient contained in Iosat) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.